Table of Contents

 Some OS distributions contain old versions of NUT.
 If your hardware is newer than the NUT release, there is a good chance that support has not been added yet.
 Please do not tell us you have the "latest version for Distro XYZ" — even if the developers are familiar with that distribution, it helps others if you quote the exact package version.

-check the release date on the version you have.
+Check the release date on the version you have.
 If it’s more

 than about 6-12 months old, there’s probably a newer stable tree